lildann/lildann/README.md

 Driven by curiosity, possibility, and a desire to keep learning, coding has given me the ability to switch from a facilitator to a maker.
 The skills I developed while building exhibitions - problem-solving, working under time-pressure, and communicating across multiple departments - paired with a habit of analysing structures to make them more efficient, are qualities that I bring to a team with energy and positivity.

-## Projects
+## Web Development Projects

 The Makers course focused on pair programming, test driven development, agile processes, and learning by doing.
-You can see my progression throughout the course on [Github](https://github.com/lildann/), but here are a few projects to demonstrate what I learnt:
+You can see my progression throughout the course on Github, but here are a few projects to demonstrate what I learnt:

 | Project                      | Description       | Timeframe         | Tech |
 | ---------------------------- | ----------------- | ----------------- | ----------|